gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_line_graph.rst

     from pathlib import Path

 | This line imports the `Path` class from the `pathlib` module.
-The `Path` class provides an object-oriented interface for working with file system paths.
+The `Path` class will be used to make the file path for an image of the graph.

 ::

     import numpy as np

-| This line imports the `numpy` module and gives it the alias `np`.
-The `numpy` module provides a powerful array object and functions for working with arrays.
+| This line imports the `numpy` module and gives it the conventional alias `np`.
+The `numpy` module will be used to make arrays.

 ::

     import matplotlib.pyplot as plt

-| This line imports the `pyplot` module from the `matplotlib` library and gives it the alias `plt`.
-The `pyplot` module provides a collection of functions for creating static, animated, and interactive visualizations.
+| This line imports the `pyplot` module from the `matplotlib` library and gives it the conventional alias `plt`.
+The `pyplot` module provides a collection of functions for creating plots.

 ::